 the camp and Pte Cox and other gauda train.
-It was equipped with was in an Italian ship, manned by we travelled to the camp."
+It was equipped with prisoners were sent to Germany.
+It every convenience-rather a marked was a hellist trip.
+The first stage contrast to the "coaches" in which was in an Italian ship, manned by we travelled to the camp."
 Germans, from Port Piraeus to Sal- Without changing trains they sir days in the hold.